Indecent Assault and Battery Defense Attorney Massachusetts

 Indecent Assault and Battery on a Child Under 14

-- Cannot be resolved with Continuance Without a Finding (CWOF)
+● Cannot be resolved with a Continuance Without a Finding (CWOF) -- prohibited by statute

-Indecent Assault and Battery on Elder or Disabled Person
+Indecent Assault and Battery on an Elder or Person with a Disability

-- Charged when victim is 60 or older or has a disability as defined by Massachusetts law
+● An aggravated form of the offense, applying when the alleged victim is 60 or older or has a disability as defined by Massachusetts law

-- District Court lacks jurisdiction - must be prosecuted in Superior Court
+● District Court does not have final jurisdiction -- these cases are prosecuted in Superior Court

-- Law enforcement officers face separate enhanced charges when victim is in their custody
+● Separate enhanced charges apply to law enforcement officers when the alleged victim is in their custody

 Potential Consequences Under Massachusetts Law